 - Promote education, professional development, and high standards of practice of engineering and geoscience related to resource sector activities;

 - Promote awareness of specialized knowledge and training required by professional engineers and professional geoscientists working in the resource sector; and

 - Promote public awareness of the role of professional engineers and professional geoscientists in the resource sector.

 - Applicants must be enrolled in at least the third year of an undergraduate program, or any year of a post-graduate program, at a degree-granting institute in BC.

 - The applicant's studies must relate to the practice of engineering or geoscience in the resource sector (e.g., forestry, mining, resource extraction, natural hazards) of BC.

 - The applicant’s studies must prepare them for present or future enrolment for registration with Engineers and Geoscientists BC (i.e., as an EIT, GIT, P.Eng., P.Geo., P.L.Eng., or P.L.Geo.).

 - A cover letter describing the applicant's area of study and career goals.
 The letter should include a contact address, phone number(s), and email address.

-- A proof of enrollment letter and an accompanying list of current courses and/or program of study.
+- A proof of enrolment letter and an accompanying list of current courses or program of study.